 - Three work samples: Three samples of your professional work (uploaded as a PDF).
 At least one of the samples should be in the media form proposed for your project.
 Do not submit an item that cannot be replaced.
 Materials cannot be returned.
 Please note that it is not required for the work samples submitted to be mental health pieces.

 - Articles should be in the original format published or scans of the originals.
 If the project link remains active, you may go ahead and place the link on a PDF document for upload.

-- For audio samples, you may upload a .mp3.
+- For audio samples, you may upload .mp3 files.
 File sizes must be no larger than 40MB.

-- For video samples, files must be uploaded to YouTube, Vimeo, or other web video platform.
-Next, please create a PDF document where you will place the links with the links to your videos.
+- For video samples, files must be uploaded to YouTube, Vimeo, or another web video platform.
+Next, please create a PDF document with the links to your videos.
 Upload the PDF document as a work sample.

-- Two Letters of Recommendation: Two letters of recommendation from people familiar with the applicant's work should comment on the applicant's abilities and potential as a journalist.
-Recommenders will be asked to submit their letters online once the applicant has completed the application process, no later than April 25, 2018.
+- Two Letters of Recommendation: Two letters of recommendation from people familiar with the applicant's work.
+Recommenders should comment on the applicant's abilities and potential as a journalist.
+Recommenders will be asked to submit their letters online once the applicant has completed the application process, no later than April 24, 2019.

 - One letter of Support:

-- If you are a journalist employed by a media outlet, please submit one name, title, email address, and phone number of your organization’s publisher, editor, producer, manager, or director, who will write a letter of support on your behalf recognizing your fellowship.
+- If you are a journalist employed by a media outlet, please submit one name, title, email address, and phone number of your organization’s publisher, editor, producer, manager, or director who will write a letter of support on your behalf recognizing your fellowship.
 Preference will be given to those applicants with letters from editors or publishers that indicate a clear interest and strong likelihood to publish or broadcast the fellowship project.
-This individual will be asked to submit his or her letter online once the applicant has completed the application process, no later than April 25, 2018.
+This individual will be asked to submit his or her letter online once the applicant has completed the application process, no later than April 24, 2019.